 You may have heard about rare COVID-19 vaccine side effects called myocarditis and pericarditis, or heart inflammation.
 As a parent, it's understandable to have some questions and concerns about this news.
 You may even wonder if you should delay your child's COVID-19 vaccine.

-But experts who are closely monitoring the safety of the COVID-19 vaccine recommend that people 12 years and older can and should continue to get vaccinated.
+But experts who are closely monitoring the safety of the COVID-19 vaccine recommend that everyone who is eligible can and should continue to get vaccinated.

 "The most important thing to know is that all the myocarditis and pericarditis cases related to the COVID-19 vaccine have been very mild.
 The kids with this side effect make a full and quick recovery," says Ryan Butts, M.D., a pediatric cardiologist at Children's Health℠ and Associate Professor at UT Southwestern.
 "The risks associated with the COVID-19 virus are far greater than any risk of heart inflammation from the vaccine."